Saviz-Mohammadi/Blog/blog/content/posts/Git/Git (Version Control System) - Part 01 - Introduction & Setup.md

 <ul class="justified-list">
 	<li>If the program responds with the message seen below, it indicates that Git cannot be located by the system.
 There could be several reasons, but the primary reason is typically the absence of the Git program itself.
-If this is the case, then I highly recommend going to the next section about ... put link here</li>
+If this is the case, then I recommend going to the next section about <a href="#Installing-Git-Windows">Installing Git - Windows</a>.</li>
 </ul>

 <br>
 <br>

 <p class="codeTitle">Output 1 (Git is not installed)</p>